sketch-hq/get-sketch-logs/README.md

 # Get Sketch Logs

-This script will get all the support logs and basic system info required for troubleshooting any [Sketch Mac app](https://sketch.com) issues.
+This script will get all the support logs and basic system information required for troubleshooting any [Sketch Mac app](https://sketch.com) issues.

-To execute the script, run this in Terminal:
+Run the following command in Terminal to execute the script:

 ```
 bash <(curl -fsSL https://git.io/URL_PENDING) 1h